Meet the Thirst Music teamWe're proud of each and every one of our team! Here are their portfolios...

 Deborah studied for a DipHE at King Alfred’s College in Winchester and then went on to graduate with a BA Honours Degree from the City of London Polytechnic.
 Since then she has gained experience working in primary schools whilst studying for a PGCE.

 Deborah also completed a level 4 PTLLS course 10 years ago qualifying her to teach in the lifelong learning sector.
-Having started playing the piano as a child, Deborah returned to learning nine years ago and is now working towards her grade 8 ABRSM exam.
+Having started playing the piano as a child, Deborah returned to learning in later life and passed her ABRSM Grade 5 Music Theory exam with Distinction.
+Deborah has now achieved her ABRSM Grade 8 in Piano with Merit.

 Lorraine is usually working away behind the scenes to make sure that everything at Thirst runs smoothly.
 As well as organising timetables for all tutors, she deals with the finances, ordering of supplies, event planning, exam entries and anything else which may be required!